-Preferred vendors are accredited suppliers with whom UCT has negotiated best price, quality and service.
-Preferred vendors are identified by prequalification on the basis of financial stability, BEE status and references.
-Final selection is by the tender or RFP (Request For Proposal) process with evaluation based on price, quality and service offerings.
-The UCT community is encouraged to purchase from preferred vendors where they have been appointed for a particular commodity.
+These are accredited suppliers with whom UCT has negotiated best price, quality and service.
+They are identified by their financial stability, BEE status and references.
+Final selection is by the tender or RFP (Request For Proposal) process.
+The UCT community is encouraged to purchase from preferred vendors if possible.

-Temporary vendors are loaded on SAP purely for purposes of payment directly into their bank account but may only be used three times after which they will be blocked.
+These vendorsare loaded on SAP purely for purposes of payment directly into their bank account.
+They may only be used 3 times, after which they will be blocked.
 The vendor must then complete the full e-form and supply all required documentation before they can be used again by a UCT department.
-Departments are strongly discouraged from using temporary vendors unless for a genuine one time payment.
+Departments are strongly discouraged from using temporary vendors unless for a genuine one-time payment.

-Vendors are listed on the Trade Vendor Database based on departmental needs.
+Vendors are listed on the trade vendor database according to departmental needs.
 Continued listing depends on the frequency with which a vendor is used.

 Vendors are judged according to the following criteria for possible inclusion to the database:

 payment terms and method

 resource and operational capacity